Cast Iron Chicken Marsala

 Meanwhile, in a bowl or large measuring cup, whisk the cornstarch into the broth until it is completely dissolved, then stir in the Marsala and balsamic vinegar.

-Slowly pour in the remaining half of the Marsala mixture, whisking until the sauce is smooth and beginning to thicken.
+Slowly pour in the remaining half of the Marsala mixture, whisking until the sauce is smooth.
+Return the skillet to the burner over medium heat, continuing to whisk until the sauce begins to thicken a bit.

 Return the reserved chicken cutlets to the skillet along with the mushrooms; top with the capers, if using.
 Simmer the chicken marsala over medium or medium-low heat for 10-15 minutes or until hot and bubbly throughout and the chicken cutlets are fully cooked throughout.
 (165 degrees F. at the center)